 Dr. Galletta attended medical school at Georgetown in Washington, DC and residency at Henry Ford Hospital in Detroit, MI.
-Most of her two decades as an attending have been spent at the University of Massachusetts and its affiliate community hospitals.
+Most of her two decades as an attending physician have been spent at the University of Massachusetts and its affiliate community hospitals.
 From 2012-2014, Dr. Galletta moved to Norway with her husband and three children.
-While there, she was recruited to help establish Norway's first emergency department, and was one of the first 12 physicians to be certified by the European Board Exam in Emergency Medicine.
+While there, she was recruited to help establish Norway's first emergency department.
 She was instrumental in getting the specialty approved by the Minister of Health in 2017, was grandfathered in as one of Norway’s first emergency medicine specialists in 2019, and currently serves as the treasurer for the Norwegian Society of Emergency Medicine.
-Dr. Galletta is also Norway's representative to the International Federation of Emergency Medicine, and ACEP's international ambassador to Norway.
+Dr. Galletta is Norway's representative to the International Federation of Emergency Medicine and ACEP's international ambassador to Norway.
 In her spare time, Dr. Galletta competes in triathlons and is ranked All American.
-She has completed nine iron distance triathlons (swim 3800 m, bike 180 km, run 42.2 km), and has twice earned a spot to compete at the Ironman World Championships in Kona, HI.
-Dr. Galletta has delivered her work-life balance presentation, "Physician, Parent, Ironman: How to do it all," at the 2017 European Society of Emergency Medicine Conference in Athens, Greece and the 2018 International Conference on Emergency Medicine in Mexico City.
+She has completed eleven iron distance triathlons (swim 3800 m, bike 180 km, run 42.2 km), and has twice earned a spot to compete at the Ironman World Championships in Kona, HI.
+Dr. Galletta has delivered her work-life balance presentation, "Physician, Parent, Ironman: How to do it all" at the 2017 European Society of Emergency Medicine Conference in Athens, Greece and the 2018 International Conference on Emergency Medicine in Mexico City.
 She has also spoken internationally on intubation and specialty implementation, as well as how to take a sabbatical at the White Coat Investor Physician Wellness and Financial Literacy Conference.

 - Leadership, Professional Development, Wellness